-Everyone in your organisation should learn these three basic aspects of projects and define them at the beginning would help save a lot of costs, time and effort.
+Everyone in your organization should learn these three basic aspects of projects and define them at the beginning would help save a lot of costs, time, and effort.

 The ultimate aim of the enterprise sale is that you get paid quickly and get paid in full.